Inter-annotator agreement for Brat annotation projects

 For the output formats generated by the above commands, have a look at the example files.

 Each annotation instance is split up into its overlapping tokens, e.g. if our tokenizer splits on whitespace, "[ORG Human Rights Watch]" and "[ORG Human Rights Wat]ch" both become "[ORG Human] [ORG Rights] [ORG Watch]".
-These split annotations are then treated as instances in the way described above with the only exception that we are dealing with multisets instead of sets, allowing for multiple token-based annotations with the same label and offsets in the case of overlapping annotations of the same type.
+We are dealing with multisets of these split annotations, allowing for multiple token-based annotations on the same document, with the same label and offsets in the case of overlapping annotations of the same type.
 For example, in "[LOC University of [LOC Jena]]" we have two overlapping location annotations resulting in four token-based annotations of which two are identical ("[LOC Jena]").

 Be aware that "[ORG Human] [ORG Rights Watch]" and "[ORG Human Rights] [ORG Watch]" both become "[ORG Human] [ORG Rights] [ORG Watch]", that is, boundary errors between adjacent annotations of the same type are ignored!